Dear Parishioners,

 you pass in front of the Tabernacle, please genuflect

-if you are physically able.
+if you are physically able or bow.
 Please do

 not gather to talk or socialize anywhere in the Sanctuary area.
 And most importantly, always approach to